2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 This 2 days at the Grand Canyon itinerary includes view like this one of miles of rock and orange rock canyons stretched out into the distance.

 When you finally get to spend 2 days at the Grand Canyon in northern Arizona, you don’t want to leave any scenic vista or epic hike off your bucket list.
-The mile-deep canyon spans 277 miles, so there is a ton to see and do here.
+The canyon is a mile deep and 277 miles long, so there is a ton to see and do here.

 Miles of rim overlooks stretch along the top and trails run all the way down to the Colorado River at the canyon floor.
-It’s helpful to plot out a Grand Canyon in 2 days itinerary ahead of time to make sure you don’t miss anything important.
+It’s helpful to plot out a Grand Canyon in 2 days itinerary ahead of time to make sure you don’t miss the best parts.

 That’s where this handy guide comes in.
 It’s focused on the section of the South Rim that falls within Grand Canyon National Park, the perfect spot for your first visit.